DoSOCSv2/DoSOCSv2/README.md

 Code Contributions
 ------------------
-All contributions to DoSPDX will be subject to review by the owner of the repo before being merged.
+All contributions to DoSOCS will be subject to review by the owner of the repo before being merged.